 Once the lab ships your finished permanent porcelain veneers, you will visit our Spokane office again for the final fitting.
 He’ll gently remove the temporary veneers, and bond the porcelain veneers over your natural teeth.

-Why Choose a Neuromuscular Dentist for Your Veneers
+Choose a Neuromuscular Dentist for Your Porcelain Veneers in Spokane

 Being a neuromuscular dentist as well as a cosmetic dentist, Dr. Collins pays special attention to the occlusion of your new smile to make sure that the cosmetic changes that he is making do not cause any problems such as TMJ disorder.
 This also helps your veneers to feel comfortable and natural.